Xstat1k/Challenges/CharacterCreator.md

 # Charactor Creator Challenge

-Sure!
-Below is the updated developer journal, explaining the code provided in the format you requested.

----

-### Purpose
 This part of the project focuses on creating characters with predefined stats based on their chosen class.
 The system uses a `Character` class to hold the basic attributes and a `CharacterFactory` to generate characters with appropriate stats.

 ---